r-hub/docs/content/technical/_index.md

 weight: 1000
 ---

+This page contains notes about how things are done in R-hub.
+In other words, you are browsing our developer notes.

 If you want to _use_ R-hub, refer to the [user docs](/).

-Most R-hub components are developed in the open, refer to [R-hub GitHub organization](https://github.com/r-hub/).

 ```sh
 pwd